Discover how we can transform your organisation

 For example, you might want to:

 We’ve put together a list of the different types of mentoring to help you establish a mentoring programme.
-This will help to inform the questions you’ll ask before matching mentors and mentees.
+This will help to inform the questions you’ll ask before starting your mentor matching.

 Now that you’ve decided the goals of your mentoring programme, you’ll need to decide which matching strategy you’ll use to achieve these results.
 There are different ways to match mentors with mentees: